 1. Text messages - can be threatening or cause discomfort.
-Also included here is bluetooth wireless technology)
+Also included here is

-'Bluejacking' (the sending of anonymous text messages over short distances using
+'Bluejacking' (the sending of anonymous text messages over short distances using bluetooth wireless technology)

 - 2. Picture/video-clips via mobile phone cameras images sent to others to make the victim feel threatened or embarrassed - 3.
 Mobile phone calls silent calls, abusive messages or stealing the victim's phone and using it to harass others, to make them believe the victim is responsible - 4.
 Emails threatening or bullying emails, often sent using a pseudonym or somebody else's name - 5.
 Chat room bullying menacing or upsetting responses to children or young people when they are in a web-based chat room - 6.
-Instant messaging (IM) unpleasant messages sent while children conduct real-time conversations online using MSM (Microsoft Messenger), Yahoo Chat or similar tools - 7.
+Instant messaging (IM) unpleasant messages sent while children conduct real-time conversations online using Private messaging in any Social Media Platform - 7.
 Bullying via websites use of defamatory blogs (web logs), personal websites and online personal 'own web space' sites such as You Tube, Facebook, tiktok, snapchat and whatsapp.